Skip to main content

 Cork is a year-round destination, but the best times to visit are May–June and September, when the weather is mild, the city's outdoor life is fully active, and the coast and countryside around Cork are at their most beautiful.
 Summer brings warm weather; October is defined by the unmissable Jazz Festival.
 The city's indoor attractions — English Market, Crawford Gallery, museums — make it equally rewarding in winter.
 Cork's mild maritime climate means it rarely gets very cold or very hot.

-Spring in Cork is genuinely lovely — temperatures climb from 10°C in March to 16°C by May, the countryside bursts into bloom, and the coastal routes to Kinsale and West Cork become increasingly pleasurable.
-St Patrick's Day (March 17th) brings Cork's excellent city parade.
+Spring in Cork is genuinely lovely and a strong time to visit Cork as well as a good time to visit Ireland — temperatures climb from 10°C in March to 16°C by May, the countryside bursts into bloom, and the coastal routes to Kinsale and West Cork become increasingly pleasurable.
+As part of a scenic country, Cork also captures the fresh, green appeal visitors expect from the Emerald Isle in spring.
+St Patrick's Day (March 17th) brings Cork's excellent city parade, Patrick's Day festivities, and high spirits around the streets.
 The English Market is at its spring best with the first local asparagus and Ballycotton seafood.
-May is perhaps Cork's most beautiful month — daffodils in Fitzgerald's Park, the river walks at their greenest, and tourist crowds not yet overwhelming.
+May is perhaps Cork's most beautiful month — especially in late spring, when the shoulder season brings fewer crowds and lets visitors enjoy all the tourist fun, with daffodils in Fitzgerald's Park and the river walks at their greenest.

-Autumn is Cork's cultural peak.
-September is excellent — temperatures still comfortable, tourist numbers down, and autumn menus launching with West Cork game and wild mushrooms.
+Autumn is Cork's cultural peak, with September to November falling in the shoulder season here, and September standing out as early autumn and one of the best times to visit for cultural events.
+It is ideal for visitors who want culture, good weather, and fewer crowds before later autumn turns cooler.
+September is excellent — average temperatures range comfortably then, with fewer crowds than summer and autumn menus launching with West Cork game and wild mushrooms.
+Cork's Oyster and Seafood Festival launched in 2017.
 The Cork Jazz Festival (last full weekend of October) is the city's defining annual event — four days of jazz, blues, and soul across dozens of venues drawing over 40,000 visitors.
+The Cork Folk Festival began in 1979 and features free shows that bring visitors closer to local culture.
+Its big parade fills the streets with music and dancing.
 The Cork Film Festival (November) is one of Ireland's oldest and most respected.
-November brings rain and autumn colour to the Lee valley.
+November brings rain and autumn colour along the River Lee, and autumn is still a good time for a short trip or day trip in the region.

-Cork Jazz Festival (last full weekend of October): Four days across dozens of venues — book accommodation months ahead.
-St Patrick's Day (March 17th): One of Ireland's best parades with city-wide carnival atmosphere.
+Cork Jazz Festival (last full weekend of October): Four days across dozens of venues in Ireland's second largest city, a vibrant city where you'll want to book accommodation months ahead; it has been held annually since 1978.
+St Patrick's Day (March 17th): One of Ireland's best days of Patrick's Day festivities, with the parade and a city-wide carnival atmosphere.
 West Cork Literary Festival (July, Bantry): Major authors at one of Ireland's most intimate literary events.
 Cork Film Festival (November): Ireland's oldest film festival showcasing international and Irish cinema.

 EuropeIrelandCorkCity Break